Clemapfel/mousetrap/docs/03_actions.md

 \image html two_actions_menu_model.png

-\note mousetraps menus are extremely powerful, we will learn more about its functionality in the [next chapter on widgets](./04_widgets.md).
-For now, we are just using it to illustrate how actions are used in applications

 Here, we created two actions `action_01` and `action_02`, each of which simply prints to the console.
-We then create a `MenuModel`, which is the model component of our clickable menu.
-By calling `MenuModel::add_action`, we add both actions to this model. `add_action` takes two argument, as its second the action, and as its first the label which will be displayed by the menu on screen.
+We then create a `MenuModel`, which is the model component of our menu.
+By calling `MenuModel::add_action`, we add both actions to this model. `add_action` takes two argument, a label that will be displayed on screen and the action that should be triggered.

-Lastly we create  `PopoverMenu` and `PopoverMenuButton`.
+Lastly, we create  `PopoverMenu` and `PopoverMenuButton`.
 The former is a little window that sticks to a button, the latter is a button that, when clicked, shows the window.
 As seen in the screenshot above, the window now contains two items with our given labels.
 Clicking the first, we get:

 ```
 01 triggered